electrode-io/electrode/README.md

 # Web Applications with node.js and React

-Electrode was developed to make node.js and React.js a primary tech choice for developing applications at Walmart.
+The Electrode project was developed to make [node.js] and [React] the primary tech choices for developing applications at Walmart.
 It has been powering the <http://www.walmart.com> eCommerce website since 2017.

-Electrode Web is a rapid application development framework; a full stack, end-to-end platform for developing, deploying, and maintaining JavaScript applications at Walmart.

-Originally designed for Walmart-specific use cases, we decided to open-source electrode with the hope that it will be useful to developers in the JavaScript community.

-This is the same version that is used to power many web applications at Walmart.
+Originally designed for Walmart specific use cases, we open-sourced part of Electrode with the hope that it will be useful to some of you in the JavaScript community.
+This is the same version that is used to power many applications at Walmart.

+What we open-sourced here is the web application development part of Electrode.
+It focuses on building web apps with the following emphases:

+- large scale micro-frontend architecture
+- universal webapp with server side rendering powered by [node.js]

 # Getting Started